crteensy/yolo-fc/.md/yolo_funding_pitch.md

 - we want to make a revised layout and have it made
 - but we don't want to assemble it manually again for sanity reasons.

-The prototyping run will also contain boards for:
+Bcause we always have some additional cool RC projects in the pipeline, the prototyping PCB run might also contain:
+- enough Yolo PCBs for a prototype batch (if it flies)
-- complex expansions like a 2in1 and a 4in1 ESC
+- complex YOLO expansions like a 2in1 and a 4in1 ESC
 - crteensy's experiments with Cypress PSoC6 for an AIO controller that unifies FC, 4 ESCs and the OSD on one chip (yes, memory mapped ESCs!) in two sizes:
   - whoop for manual assembly, with Bluetooth and USB
   - 16 mm, Bluetooth only
+-Maybe an H7-Yolo with AM32 ESCs
 - (some Express LRS prototypes)
-- enough Yolo PCBs for a first production run (if it flies)

-However, that prototyping panel will be expensive, so we are asking for financial support on [GOFUNDME LINK] to get the PCBs made and a handful of Yolos assembled profesionally; also to send them to testers and random supporters (if we have enough).
-If you want to support us, please donate.
+We think that for high quality PCB Panels with custom Layer Stackup and Via in Pad we need about 1500$.
+A professional prototype assembly of a few flight controllers and the compontens will be about 2500$.
+If we get more donations than we actually need and The Yolo flies, we will assemble more and send them to testers and  randomly picked donors (we need an e-mail adress in this case).

 We don't have any support from the industry, we don't intend to make money with this and all designs will be open hardware.